gohugoio/hugo/content/developer-tools/syntax-highlighting.md

 ### Prism example

+Prism is another popular highlighter library and is used on some major sites.
+The [download section of the prism.js website] is simple to use and affords you a high degree of customization to pick only the languages you'll be using on your site.

-Prism is another popular highlighter library, used on some major sites.
-Similar to Highlight.js, you simply load `prism.css` in your `<head>` via whatever Hugo partial template is creating that part of your pages, like so:
+Similar to Highlight.js, you simply load `prism.css` in your `<head>` via whatever Hugo partial template is creating that part of your pages:

 ```html
 ...